-- Upon enrollment confirmation, each distance education student will receive a personalized welcome email or package containing essential information about the school, the online policy, the specific program/course they've enrolled in, and details about the orientation process.
-The welcome package will also include contact information for key personnel, such as academic advisors, technical support staff, and student services, to facilitate communication and support. - A mandatory virtual orientation session will be conducted during the first class, with participation from the Admissions Director, the online administrator, and the assigned program instructor.
+Upon enrollment confirmation, each distance education student will receive a personalized welcome email or package containing essential information about the school, the online policy, the specific program/course they've enrolled in, and details about the orientation process.
+The welcome package will also include contact information for key personnel, such as academic advisors, technical support staff, and student services, to facilitate communication and support.

+- Students will be asked to upload a picture ID in PDF format with sensitive information redacted to comply with FERPA requirements.
+This picture ID will be saved in the student's folder and will be used for authentication throughout the course.
+The student's personal data, including the picture ID, will be stored securely and only accessible by authorized personnel - A mandatory virtual orientation session will be conducted during the first class, with participation from the Admissions Director, the online administrator, and the assigned program instructor.
 This session will be held at the same time as the in-person orientation for all new distance education students.
-The orientation will be hosted via a video conferencing platform accessible to all enrolled students. - In addition to the topics covered in the in-class orientation (see Orientation for In Class Students section in this document), we will also cover the following: authentication policy, rules of engagement during live sessions, and expectations for student participation in online discussions

-Student authentication for online students

-To ensure proper authentication of students joining live classroom sessions, we utilize Zoom's secure login and registration features, in compliance with ACCSC standards.
-Students will access the live classroom by registering for the session through a unique Zoom link provided by the instructor.
-When students register for a session, they are required to provide identifying information, such as a picture ID, their name and email address, which matches the details in the course registration system.

-Upon registration, students will receive a confirmation email with the session details and a link to join.
-Zoom's authentication process ensures that only registered students can access the session, preventing unauthorized participants.
-The use of Zoom's waiting room feature allows instructors to manually admit students, further enhancing security and ensuring that only those registered for the course are allowed into the virtual classroom
+The orientation will be hosted via a video conferencing platform accessible to all enrolled students. - In addition to the topics covered in the in-class orientation (see Orientation for In Class Students section in this document), we will also cover the following: authentication policy, rules of engagement during live sessions, and expectations for student participation in online discussions - Authentication: - To ensure proper authentication of students joining live classroom sessions, we utilize Zoom's secure login and registration features.
+Students will access the live classroom by registering for the session through a unique Zoom link provided by the instructor. - When students register for a session, they are required to provide identifying information, such as their name, email address, phone number that matches the details in the course registration system.
+2 FA is also required where a unique code is texted to their phone on file - Upon registration, students will receive a confirmation email with the session details and a link to join.
+Zoom's authentication process ensures that only registered students can access the session, preventing unauthorized participants. - Students are required to keep their video on for the entirety of the session for identity verification purposes.
+At the beginning of each session, including proctored exams, the instructor will verify the student's identity against a stored picture ID - These measures provide an added layer of security to confirm that the registered student is the one attending the session. - If a student is unable or unwilling to show their face, they may be asked to leave the session - In addition to the topics covered in the in-class orientation (see Orientation for In Class Students section in this document), we will also cover the following: authentication policy, rules of engagement during live sessions, and expectations for student participation in online discussions - These measures provide an added layer of security to confirm that the registered student is the one attending the session. - All exams are live proctored, online students are required to keep their video on during the exams

-Upon entering the live session, Zoom's "Waiting Room" feature will allow the instructor to verify the student's identity by cross-checking the displayed name with the registration list.
-Additionally, the instructor can manually admit each student to the session, ensuring that only registered participants are granted access.

-Students are required to keep their video on for the entirety of the session for identity verification purposes.
-During the session, the instructor will verify the student's identity against a stored picture ID

-These measures provide an added layer of security to confirm that the registered student is the one attending the session.

-If a student is unable or unwilling to show their face, they may be asked to leave the session

-All exams are proctored, online students are required to keep their video on during the exams